sej07/sej07/README.md

 # Hi, I'm Sejal Barshikar

 ### MS Computer Science @ Northeastern University | AI/ML Engineer
-### Specializing in AI and ML

 </div>

 ## About Me

-I build production-ready ML systems from scratch, with a focus on deep learning, multimodal AI, and research-driven development.
-Currently collaborating with the **Augmented Cognition Lab @ NEU** on physics-aware vision-language models and domain adaptation for autonomous driving.

-**Education:** MS Computer Science @ Northeastern University (Dec 2027) | GPA: 3.83/4.0
+I'm a Master's student in Computer Science at Northeastern University, specializing in AI/ML with a focus on Natural Language Processing and Computer Vision.
+I build end-to-end deep learning systems and have published research in code summarization and serverless computing.

-**Status:** Actively seeking Summer 2026 ML Engineering Internships
+Actively seeking Summer 2026 ML Engineering Internships

 ## Skills